Leave a lasting legacy

 Why we left a gift to Glyndebourne

-Our appreciation: the John Christie Society
+Leave behind a legacy and join the John Christie Society

 In 1934 Glyndebourne was founded through the generosity and vision of Audrey Mildmay and John Christie.
 The international festival it has become today is a credit to their vision: ‘Not the best we can do but the best that can be done anywhere’.